-The marriage value is basically the extra property value you'd gain by extending the lease or collectively doing purchase freehold with the other tenants that share your lease (known as collective enfranchisement).
+The marriage value is basically the extra property value you'd gain by extending the lease or collectively doing extension of lease with the other tenants that share your lease (known as collective enfranchisement).

 This could represent a substantial amount, so it's wise to consider lease extension before you get near the 80-year threshold.

 You must meet certain requirements before you're able to extend a lease, including owning the property for at least two years.

 Bear in mind that could become a problem if you want to buy a flat with between 80 and 82 years remaining on the lease - consider asking the previous owner to begin the lease extension process as a condition of the sale.

 If you're considering buying a leasehold flat, you can call London & Country for fee-free, independant mortgage advice on 0800-073-1959, or request a call back

 Also the property can't be used for commercial or business purposes and the landlord can't be a charitable housing trust either.

 Cost of extending your lease

 There are few different elements which will help determine how much it will cost to extend the lease on your property.